Montreal-Quakers/website/_pages/directions.md

 * Near **Lionel-Groulx and Atwater metros** (Lionel-Groulx is slightly closer)
 * **Parking** available behind the Greene Centre
-* Please note that the Greene Centre is a **nut-free and scent-free environment**
+* Please note that the Greene Centre is a **nut-free environment**.
+We are working toward becoming a **scent-reduced meeting**.
-* Our worship space is **fully accessible** via the front and rear entrance of the Greene Centre
+* Our worship space is **accessible** via the front ramp and the rear entrance of the Greene Centre; the Greene Centre has an accessible washroom

 We meet in the sunroom on the Greene Centre's main floor.
 All are welcome.
 ### Time